 Downtown Las Vegas is quickly gaining popularity as the place to be for a good time.

 Located in the heart of downtown, the Fremont East District is an area that offers comedy clubs, blues and jazz nightclubs, and other musical entertainment venues.
 Fremont East is centered on Fremont Street, spanning Las Vegas Boulevard to Eighth Street.
-Popular clubs, bars and attractions in this area include: Backstage Bar & Billiards, Banger Brewing, Commonwealth Las Vegas, Don’t Tell Mama Piano Bar, Downtown Cocktail Room, Fremont Country Club, The Griffin, Insert Coin(s), Park on Fremont, Beauty Bar and Vanguard Lounge.
+Popular clubs, bars and attractions in this area include: Backstage Bar & Billiards, Banger Brewing, Commonwealth Las Vegas, Don’t Tell Mama Piano Bar, Downtown Cocktail Room, Fremont Country Club, The Griffin, Insert Coin(s), Park on Fremont, Beauty Bar, Atomic Liquors and Vanguard Lounge.

 New York’s famous Hogs & Heifers opened with its unique brand of entertainment that includes bartenders wearing halter tops and leather pants, and who are armed with megaphones to keep the mood as raucous as possible.
 Next door, Triple George Grill features not only great food, but also a classic lounge where patrons can relax in oversized leather armchairs, smoke cigars and banter with the pianist.